Liquid-Reply/technical-challenge-wp3/README.md

 After that use `terraform init` to initialize your local environment.
 With `terraform plan` and `terraform apply` you can check which resources will be deployed and execute the deployment.
 After all resources are successfully deployed you can continue with [initializing Kubernetes](#kubernetes-initialization).

-Todo: keyvault + DB password
+TODO: keyvault + DB password

 ### Kubernetes initialization
 Install helm; run script

 ### Keycloak installation
-todo: describe helm deployment
+TODO: describe helm deployment

 ### Service integration
-todo: describe how to enable a service to be used with keycloak
+TODO: describe how to enable a service to be used with keycloak

 ## Operations

 ### Maintenance

 #### Connect to cluster
 Prerequisites:
 * Azure CLI (https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), kubectl (https://kubernetes.io/docs/tasks/tools/) and kubelogin (https://azure.github.io/kubelogin/install.html) are installed (https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) on the machine that has access to the cluster.
 This can be a local machine if cluster has public access enabled or e.g. a bastion host if the cluster is private.
 To connect to the bastion host you can use the Azure portal (https://portal.azure.com/) to identify the VM and check the connection possibilities.